-Out-of-Network - A provider that does not participate in the Cleveland Clinic Quality Alliance.
+Out-of-Network - A provider that does not participate in the Cleveland Clinic Quality Alliance or the Aetna Select Open Access networks.

 Out-of-Pocket Maximum - The accrued value of co-insurance payments that has to be satisfied before the reimbursement for covered services will be provided in full.